WOAH-workshop/woah-workshop.github.io/programme.md

 13:45 - 14:15: Invited Talk 4: Seraphina Goldfarb-Tarrant (Cohere)

-14:15 - 14:30: Outstanding Paper #1 - *HateModerate: Testing Hate Speech Detectors against Content Moderation Policies*

-14:30 - 14:45: Outstanding Paper #2 - *The Uli Dataset: An Exercise in Experience Led Annotation of oGBV*
+14:15 - 14:30: Outstanding Paper - *The Uli Dataset: An Exercise in Experience Led Annotation of oGBV*

 14:45 - 15:20: Lightning Talks by remote presenters